GRIFFITH YOUNG

 Spousal Support and Prenuptial Agreements

 Judges will enforce a valid prenup so long as it was not coerced or obtained as the result of fraud.
 Arguing the agreement is “unfair” is an uphill climb unless you were disabled in the interim.
 Always notify your legal team if you have a signed prenuptial agreement, even one drafted in a different state, because it can impact spousal support.
+If irreconcilable differences have brought your marriage to this point and a prenup is involved, our family law attorneys can review the agreement and explain your legal rights clearly.

 What Factors Do Judges Consider?